Kids are Weird

 Yes, all kids do weird things.
 Just sit back and enjoy.

 Your kid is sitting at home with a piece of paper that you drew a circle or other basic shape on.
 They are talking to the paper, telling it all about what they’ve been doing for the day.
 They take the paper to the bathroom, their room, and to eat with them.
 They won’t let that paper out of their site no matter what you do to try to convince them otherwise.
 It’s literally a piece of paper with a simple circle on it.
 You kid is weird.

 But your kid isn’t any weirder than another kid.
 Kids like to do some of the weirdest things that you won’t be able to understand.
 Having a piece of paper as their best friend for a period of time is weird, but it’s common for kids to do things like this.
 Don’t freak out just because your kid is acting a little weird about these things - kids turn out normal even when doing things like this when young.

 Rather than worrying about it, make sure that you get a couple of pictures and videos of these times with your child.
-Don’t put them on social media, but rather post them on social media just hold onto them.
+Don’t put them on social media, but rather just hold onto them for the future.
 In about 20 years, you’re going to want to pull these photos and videos out to show your kid the funny things that they did when they were little.